asifahamed11/MediLinx/README.md

 ## Overview

-MediLinx is a comprehensive healthcare management system developed as a 6th semester software development project.
+MediLinx is a comprehensive healthcare management system developed as my 6th-semester software development project.
 The system connects patients with healthcare providers, simplifies appointment scheduling, and provides personalized health information through an intuitive web interface.

 Built with PHP and MySQL, MediLinx implements modern security practices and features an AI-powered recommendation system to match patients with suitable doctors based on their symptoms and medical needs.